-Home > Partner Resources > For New Home Industry Professionals > ENERGY STAR Certified Homes Version 3 Program Requirements > Sector–Specific Policies
+Home > Partner Resources > For New Home Construction Professionals > ENERGY STAR Certified Homes Version 3 Program Requirements > Sector–Specific Policies

 EPA allows existing homes to earn the ENERGY STAR when all requirements of the ENERGY STAR Certified Homes program are met.
 EPA does recognize that some of the current program requirements present unique challenges for existing homes, even those undergoing a gut rehabilitation.